Why Romance Writers Should Attend Author Events

 Everything turned out okay as several participating authors were able to find a new location (for free) so the event went on as planned.
 Plus, the organizer of another event took pity on us and invited us to her event at a discount.

-👉A note about virtual events: I’m not against these and when it comes to workshops, they can be an excellent option.
+👉A note about virtual events: I’m not against these, and when it comes to workshops, they can be an excellent option.
 BUT, there’s nothing like hanging with your people in person.
 I sell more books at in-person events than virtual ones.
 I get more excited and inspired at in-person events than at virtual ones.
-So while I’m all for virtual options, I’m also going to tell you to attend in-person events as well.
+So while I’m all for virtual options, I’m also going to tell you to attend in-person events, as well.

 Types of Author Events

 Book Festivals: Another reader-oriented event, festivals generally have panels and interviews with authors.
-Usually they’ll have an outside bookseller to sell participating authors’ books.
+Usually, they’ll have an outside bookseller to sell participating authors’ books.
 Most have signing times for the authors as well.
 The Virginia Festival of the Book is an example of a book festival.

-Benefits to Attending Author Events
+Benefits of Attending Author Events

 Sell Books